-Now that you realize the power and amazing abilities of a dog’s nose, your newfound respect for your dog’s abilities may have you looking at him/her differently with respect to potty training.
+Now that you realize the power and incredible abilities of a dog’s nose, your newfound respect for your dog’s abilities may have you looking at him/her differently with respect to potty training.
 A dog prefers to go pee and poop in the same general smelling area each time.
 This strong habit can be good or bad for us.
 If we teach a dog to pee and poop where we want them to go, this habit will be great and can be used to our advantage!
 However, if they have not been taught where to poop and pee and are urinating and defecating wherever and whenever they want, it can be a darn right nightmare.

 Get your chemistry hats on for a minute.
 Dogs love the chemicals that are emitted by urine and feces.
 So much so, that they prefer to countermark, to pee and poop on top of and next to where they or other dogs have gone before.
 Hence, why you see dogs pooping and peeing on other dogs poop and pee and why they typically go potty in high trafficked dog areas.